cinna03/animatedswitch/README.md

 4. Explore the code and customize the Switch Buttons to fit your application's needs.

-The orginal code was from a creator named Alvaro Armijos
+## The original code is from a creator called Alvaro Armijos